 A prolific writer, Rebecca has authored a wealth of publications championing the role and value of branding.
-She has written for Harper’s Bazaar and The Guardian and her writing and commentary has been featured in publications such as Bloomberg, The Economist, Forbes, FT, GQ, Il Sole 24 Ore, La Tribune, Luxury Society, Monocle, NY Times, Wall St Journal and WOBI.
-Rebecca is a regular conference speaker and member of awards juries.
-She was also named in the global list of Luxury Women to Watch.
+She has written for The Guardian, Harper’s Bazaar and her writing and commentary has been featured in publications including Bloomberg, Business of Fashion, The Economist, FT, GQ, The Huffington Post, Il Sole 24 Ore, Luxury Society, Monocle, The New York Times, The Times, Wall St Journal, WWD and WOBI.

-She is co-author of the FT acclaimed book Meta-luxury: Brands and the Culture of Excellence, (Palgrave Macmillan).
+She is co-author of the book Meta-luxury: Brands and the Culture of Excellence, (Palgrave Macmillan).
 Rebecca believes passionately that brands are related to culture and that brands that create value across generations become a vital part of our culture.